alecbideri/Prescripto/frontend/src/pages/pages.md

 N.B : All of them on the same page , it's only the matter of setting the state to either in login or sign up mode but the page is single

+## Profile page

+The profile contains basically few information including and not limited to :

+- `Contact information`
+- `Basic information such as {Gender and Date of birth}`

+N.B : Every information displayed or being used at the front-end is dummy data from the created object